 Our elderly citizens deserve our respect and care, and we should treat them with dignity.
 Unfortunately, sometimes our elderly friends and family members do not receive the quality of treatment they deserve or the people who provide their care outright abuse them.
-If you suspect a loved one has been a victim of elder abuse, contact our Springfield nursing home abuse lawyers today.
+If you suspect a loved one has been a victim of elder abuse or nursing home negligence, contact our Springfield nursing home abuse lawyers today.
 We offer a free initial consultation.

 Nursing homes exist to provide improved quality of life and regular care for those who can no longer care for themselves independently.
 When they violate this charge and endanger the welfare of those they’re supposed to protect, they should be held accountable.

 What are the warning signs of nursing home abuse?

 Family members who visit their elderly loved ones in nursing homes should look for any signs of abuse or neglect.
 In some abusive situations, the victim is scared into staying quiet about their living conditions, so changes in their behavior may indicate that they have been neglected or abused.
 You should also be mindful of their surroundings and living spaces to ensure that they are well maintained and regularly cleaned.

 How do you prove nursing home neglect?